KannupriyaArora/netflix-clone/README.md

 # netflix-clone
-ive tried cloning the netflix website
+ive tried cloning the netflix website on frontend.